SriramParthiban/n8n-resume-analyzer/README.md

 # 📄 Resume Analyzer Automation (n8n)

-This workflow automates **resume screening**: it extracts candidate details from resumes sent via Gmail, analyzes them using AI, and saves the results into Google Sheets.
+This workflow automates **resume screening**: it extracts candidate details from resumes sent via Gmail, analyzes them using AI, and saves the results into Google Sheets

 ---